ambroisemaupate/docker/php81-runner/README.md

 # Gitlab/Travis CI PHP 8.1 runner
 ## For building PHP images and testing

+This image is deprecated, please use `roadiz/php-runner:8.1.31-bullseye` instead.

+---

 **Inspired by https://github.com/TetraWeb/docker**

 ## Work in progress